octobercms/docs/backend-forms.md

 <a name="field-partial" class="anchor" href="#field-partial"></a>
 ### Partial

-`partial` - renders a partial, the `path` field can refer to a partial view file otherwise the field name is used as the partial name.
+`partial` - renders a partial, the `path` value can refer to a partial view file otherwise the field name is used as the partial name.
 Inside the partial these variables are available: `$value` is the default field value, `$model` is the model used for the field and `$field` is the configured class object `Backend\Classes\FormField`.

     content:
         type: partial